Home » Beach Guides » The Best Wheelchair Accessible Beaches in Michigan, Region by Region

 Petoskey State Park*

-Located on Lake Michigan’s Little Traverse Bay in northern Michigan, Petoskey State Park offers an accessible walkway down to the water.
-There is also a beach wheelchair available at the concession store in the beachhouse.
+On Lake Michigan’s Little Traverse Bay, with an accessible walkway to the water.
+Beach wheelchair available at the concession store in the beach house.

 Handicap Accessible State Parks in Michigan’s Upper Peninsula